2016 Georgia Democratic presidential primary: Analysis

 After losing in Georgia by 36 points to Barack Obama in 2008, Hillary Clinton bounced back with a lopsided 43-point win against rival Bernie Sanders.
 The victory was fueled primarily by African American voters, who comprised 51% of the electorate and backed Clinton by a margin of 85-14, compared to white voters who backed Clinton by a margin of 58-41.
-Clinton won across all income levels and educational attainment levels in the Peach State.
+Clinton won across all income levels and educational attainment levels in Georgia.

 Clinton performed extremely well throughout the state of Georgia and won all of its counties but one.
 She ran particularly strongly in Atlanta where she won 74 percent of the vote as well as its suburbs which backed her 66-34.
 Central Georgia, particularly the region known as the Cotton Belt which has a large African American population, also strongly favored Clinton by a margin of 79-19.
 Clinton also performed well in North Georgia, mostly in the more rural, white and conservative parts of the state which are considered to be an extreme part of Appalachia where she defeated Sanders by a margin of 64-36.